pfehrmann/ML-Example-Steps/README.md

 Install all the requirements listet in `requirements.txt`.
 If you later on find some dependencies to be missing, feel free to install them.

 ## Step 1 - Download the data
 Visit [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=54765) and download the dataset.
-Unpack it to the root of this directory, so that your folder structure looks like this:
+Unpack it to somwhere.
+You will have to move files from this directory in the next step.

 ## Step 2 - Training Data vs Test Data
 The dataset does not come with separated training and test data.
 The separation of these two types of data is crucial, so do that now.
 Create a directory structure like this: